Pet Dietary Supplements Market Size and Share

 Recent Industry Developments

-• March 2025: Zesty Paws introduced New Vet Strength, a canine obesity supplement that supports fat metabolism, digestion, and satiety in dogs.
-The product contains scientifically formulated ingredients to aid in weight management.
+• March 2025: H&H Group (Zesty Paws) introduced New Vet Strength, a canine obesity supplement that supports fat metabolism, digestion, and satiety in dogs.
+The product contains scientifically formulated ingredients designed to support weight management.

-• February 2025: Fera Pets launched a dental support powder for pets that combines botanical ingredients with postbiotics.
-The product, Fera Pets Dental Support, addresses oral health concerns through internal supplementation.
-The formulation contains three primary ingredients: Oravestin, Bactase Pet, and a clinically tested postbiotic.
+• February 2025: Fera Pets introduced a dental support powder for pets, incorporating botanical ingredients and postbiotics.
+The product, called Fera Pets Dental Support, addresses oral health concerns through internal supplementation.
+Its formulation features three primary components Oravestin, Bactase Pet, and a clinically tested postbiotic.

 Table of Contents for Pet Dietary Supplements Industry Report